DPhil in International Development

 You will be required to supply supporting documents with your application, including an official transcript and a CV/résumé.
 The How to apply section of this page provides details of the supporting documents that are required as part of your application for this course and how these will be assessed.

 Interviews are not normally held as part of the admissions process.

-All recommendations to admit a student involve the judgment of at least two members of academic staff with relevant experience and expertise, and additionally must be approved by the Director of Graduate Studies or Admissions Committee (or equivalent departmental persons or bodies).
+All recommendations to admit a student involve the judgement of at least two members of the academic staff with relevant experience and expertise, and must also be approved by the Director of Graduate Studies or Admissions Committee (or equivalent within the department).

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

 The Oxford Department of International Development (ODID) is recognised as one of the world’s leading research centres in development studies.
-In the UK’s 2014 Research Excellence Framework it was ranked top in its subject area.

 You will have access to a wide range of seminars organised by the department as well as an enormous variety of events across the wider University.
 The department has its own lively and well-attended weekly DPhil work-in-progress seminar, at which you can present your ideas and receive feedback from your peers.